-So, when you apply the TeamLink Connections filter, you’ll find possible leads who share a first or second connection with you, as it incorporates the relationships of members of your sales team in addition to your personal first connections.
+So, when you apply the TeamLink Connections filter, you’ll find possible leads who share a first or second connection with you, as it incorporates the relationships of your sales team members in addition to your personal first connections.

-You can then reach out to that mutual connection to see if he or she can make an intro on your behalf.
+You can then reach out to that mutual connection to see if they can make an intro on your behalf.

 Just like saving searches in general, saving TeamLink searches keeps you updated on your targeted leads’ professional lives.

 Simply revisit that search or set up a notification cadence to see if you develop any mutual connections for those prospects, and follow the same steps as above to start a conversation.

 Got a sales team you’re managing?
 Getting all of your reps to use LinkedIn can be difficult, and holding them accountable to sticking with it can be even more of a challenge.

 The next section is dedicated to tips for ramping up your team to be better LinkedIn social selling.

 These tips for Getting Your Team into Linkedin Social Selling Some reps would rather jump right into selling in other ways than take the time to learn social selling on LinkedIn best practices.